Boothbay Harbor, Maine

 Coastal Maine Botanical Gardens

 Don't miss the incredible Coastal Maine Botanical Gardens, with 250 acres of gardens and grounds to explore.
 From pristinely cared for flowers to waterfalls and stonework, the Gardens are beautiful to explore year-round.
-There are several nearby lighthouses that visitors to Boothbay Harbor can enjoy.
+Walking the extensive beautiful planted grounds is a pleasure.
+Boothbay's Botanical Gardens hosts classes, lectures and parties throughout the season.

 Kids and adults will enjoy a visit to the Boothbay Railway Village, celebrating over 100 years of operation.
 The Railway village has a large collection of over 60 antique autos, historic buildings and a narrow gauge railway ride.
 Also check out the historic Opera House where local plays, concerts and productions are hosted each summer in a lovely historic setting just steps from downtown Boothbay Harbor.

 Maine State Aquarium